The specific problem with physio clinic operations

 Those tasks don’t require the physiotherapist’s presence.
 But they do require consistent time and attention — which the physiotherapist doesn’t have while they’re working with the next patient.

-Want to see how it works in a real physio clinic?
+Want to see how it works for a physiotherapy clinic?

 Related articles